Interested in following Writing About Writing? Or perhaps everything I write?

 So very bitter.

 Pros- Lots of other fun stuff going on.
-Sticks to "best posts."
-Most reruns.
 Most posts from other venues.

 Cons- Lots of other stuff going on.
 (Not a good place if you just want the updates or if you want all the updates.)
 Major posts.
 Not minor ones.
 FB algorithm prevents page followers from seeing every post so some W.A.W. posts will get lost.
 Skips less popular posts in favor of popular reruns.
 Not a good place to get all the updates.
 Enjoying anything on FB requires a shower with steel wool and industrial cleanser.
 Facebook is the antichrist.

 Tumblr (Text is also the link) I joined Tumblr after Facebook's latest round of content throttling that basically ensures that about one quarter of one percent of my Facebook followers see any given post.
 Tumblr doesn't try to decide what I want to see or what my followers want to see and it doesn't hold their eyeballs hostage to try and squeeze money out of me.
 Mostly, Tumblr isn't run by a bunch of greedy assholes with dollar signs in their eyes.
-And yet.....I'm absolutely terrible at updating over there.
-I don't post as many macros on Tumblr as I do on Facebook because I don't have to post once an hour in order to be noticed once a day.
+And yet.....I'm absolutely terrible at updating over there because it doesn't bring me the kind of numbers that FB does.
+When I have time, I'd like to start reintroducing full X-post with my FB page's content.
+(Like that's one of my next major goals.)

 Pros- Only main posts.
 Very few reruns (only the uberbest).
 Some funny macros.
-Feminist crap (if you like that stuff).
+Social Justice crap (if you like that stuff).

 Cons- Only major, major posts.
 No "minor" posts.
 Occasional reruns.
-Feminist crap (if you don't like that kind of stuff).
+Social justice crap (if you don't like that kind of stuff).
 Very sporadic posting.
 Basically I suck at sticking with more than one social medium.

 Facebook for Chris Brecheen (The text is also the link) I welcome readers to follow me on Facebook, but the updates there get mixed in with a lot of other stuff about my personal life and the things that interest me, some of which (as you may have noticed) include social justice and struggles for equality.
 I can be a little.....intense.
 You might want to dig back a few posts and decide if the stuff I yell at clouds about is right for you.
 Please send me a quick private message if you friend me there.
 I deal with a hundred sunglasses selling randos a month.
 If you just want to follow (not friend), 99% of my updates are public.